Randhurst Village: Early years

-Thus, at the time of its 1962 opening, the 1000000 sqft Randhurst had three major department store anchors: Wieboldt's, Carson Pirie Scott, and The Fair.
-All three anchors had two above-ground floors and a full basement.
+At its opening in 1962, the 1000000 sqft mall had three major department store anchors: Wieboldt's, Carson Pirie Scott, and The Fair.
+All three had two above-ground floors and a full basement.
 Of the three anchors, the Carson Pirie Scott anchor was the most distinctive, featuring turquoise-colored accents at the entrances and multi-colored lights around its perimeter.
 Other stores included Baskins, Charles A. Stevens, Jewel Food Stores, S.S.
 Kresge, and Woolworth's.
-In 1963, the Randhurst Fair store would be the first Fair store to be renamed as a Montgomery Ward store; Montgomery Ward also built an auto service center at the perimeter of the mall.
+In 1963, The Fair store would be the first store in the chain to be renamed Montgomery Ward; Montgomery Ward also built an auto service center at the perimeter of the mall.
 Randhurst would retain this configuration well into the 1980s.

 1980s

-In 1981, The Rouse Company acquired Randhurst from the Randhurst Corporation.
-In 1985, Rouse converted the upper sub-level of offices into a food court–one of the first in the Chicago area–and more retail space; a complete conventional second floor of retail space would be constructed by 1990.
+In 1981, The Rouse Company acquired the mall from the Randhurst Corporation.
+In 1985, Rouse converted the upper sub-level of offices into a food court, one of the first in the Chicago area–and more retail space.
+A full conventional second floor of retail space was added by 1990.
 The "subfloor" of stores was also made larger and easier to access.
-In 1987, the entire Wieboldt's chain went bankrupt and closed its stores; Peoria, Illinois-based Bergner's acquired the empty Randhurst location.
-Shortly thereafter, Elgin-based specialty department store Joseph Spiess Company built a minor anchor, 61000 sqft, next to the Wieboldt's/Bergner's anchor, and MainStreet added another minor anchor near the Montgomery Ward anchor (just before the chain was acquired by Kohl's).
+In 1987, the Wieboldt's chain went bankrupt and closed its stores.
+Peoria, Illinois-based Bergner's acquired the empty Randhurst location.
+Shortly after, Elgin-based specialty department store Joseph Spiess Company built a junior anchor, 61000 sqft, next to the Wieboldt's/Bergner's anchor, and MainStreet added another junior anchor near the Montgomery Ward anchor (just before the chain was acquired by Kohl's).
 Spiess expanded too rapidly and too late for the market; as a consequence of this, the chain went bankrupt, and the store at Randhurst closed on January 31, 1992.